deaxparadox/ArtOfJava/100-topics/102-arrays.md

     }
 ```

-#### Copy Strings

-Following above code, we are going to copy string from one array to another:
+In the second example, following above code, we are going to copy string from one array to another:

 ```java
 public void copyToAnotherArrayString() {